kxrxh/GagarinHack/bot/README.md

 ```
 docker-compose up --build
 ```
-*tip: You need to use docker-compose.yml from repo root folde*
+*tip: You need to run this command from repo root folder*

 *Docker compose will run kvdb and bot instances*